ga-adi-gelato/Course-Materials/lessons/product-development/design-thinking-and-ux/readme.md

 - How might this solution fit into the context of your partner’s life?
 - When and how might they handle or encounter your solution?

 To create this "solution", create a clickable prototype, an experience that your partner can react to.
-Use a tool that we've reviewed in class or that you've used for homework.
+Use the [POP app](https://popapp.in/) to generate a clickable prototype from photos of a paper prototype.

 Make something that your partner can engage and interact with.
 If your solution is a service or a system, try to create an app that allows your partner to experience this innovation.
 If your solution is huge, try creating only part of it.